jescalan/roots/readme.md

 ### Contributors

 Everyone who has contributed to this project is the most awesome person ever.
-I want to give a huge thanks especially to these people
+I want to give a huge thanks especially to these people:

-- Sam Saccone (@samccone), advice, support, and responsable for a lot of code
+- Sam Saccone (@samccone), advice, support, and responsable for a good bit of code